LockTar/AzureAdApplicationManagement/README.md

             "type": "Role"
           }
         ]
+      },
+      {
+        "resourceAppId": "00000003-0000-0000-c000-000000000000",
+        "resourceAccess": [
+          {
+            "id": "7ab1d382-f21e-4acd-a863-ba3e13f7da61",
+            "type": "Role"
           }
         ]
+      }
+    ]
     ```

 7. **Very important** Request an Azure Global Administrator to hit the button **Grant admin consent for {your company}** in the **API permissions** view.
 This only has to be done once.
 8. Use any task of this extension.

+## Release notes

+### V3

+- Migrated (were possible) to the new Az Modules
+- Remove AzureRm modules everywere
+- Manage AppRoles in the 'Set' task
+- Manage 'User assignment required?' in the 'Set' task
+- No 'New' task for v3.
+Can be done with the 'Set' task (was already preferred way)
+- Update documentation
+- Deprecate all v2 tasks

 ## FAQ